Priyanka32-gif/Tibia_bone_Classification/README.md

-# Tibia Bone Classification – ML Project (RA in MIA Task 2)
+# Tibia Bone Classification – ML Project
 This repository contains the code and documentation for a machine learning project focused on classifying tibia bone data using tabular features.

 ### Project Summary